Top Cloud Security Threats

 - Social-engineering attacks

-- Exploitation of weak practices undertaken for authentication
+- The exploitation of weak practices undertaken for authentication

 - Businesses of all types are equally vulnerable to thefts and hacks:

 - Attaining In-House Cloud Security is a Tough Battle: To stay safe from any malware attacks is a never-ending job.
-System is compromised in many ways and on top of it, all antivirus software as well as the protocols need updation regularly, almost in every few weeks time.
+The system is compromised in many ways.
+All antivirus software, as well as the protocols, need regularly updating, almost every few weeks.

-- Cloud Security Is a Topmost Priority of Any CIO: Chief Information Officers or CIOs are in-charge of IT for companies.
+- Cloud Security Is a Topmost Priority of Any CIO: Chief Information Officers or CIOs are in charge of IT for companies.
 Cloud security is their chief concern.
 Keeping companies’ data secure is the only possible way of ensuring the businesses continue functioning.
-Most CIO take decisions early in their job tenures and set up data protocols initially to avoid any malware attacks infecting the systems and this makes security an easy catch for those companies almost ever.
+Most CIOs make decisions early in their job tenures and set up data protocols initially to avoid any malware attacks infecting the systems, and this makes security an easy catch for those companies almost ever.

-- Hybrid Systems Are Ideal for Big Firms: Hybrid cloud systems are those where some amount of work is performed public cloud and some other in private cloud thus allowing companies to keep their critical data in air-gapped computer systems over company’s own premises.
-Less critical data they can keep in other convenient locations.
+- Hybrid Systems Are Ideal for Big Firms: In Hybrid cloud systems, some amount of work is performed in the public cloud and some others in the private cloud.
+They were thus allowing companies to keep their critical data in air-gapped computer systems over the company’s premises.
+Less risky data can stay in other convenient locations.
 So, hybrid systems are ideal for big firms.

-- Public Cloud Is Ideal for Small Businesses: Private cloud is expensive and need enormous physical space.
-To maintain such a system is not perfect for small businesses.
-So, using public clouds best suit them.
+- Public Cloud Is Ideal for Small Businesses: Private cloud is expensive and needs enormous physical space.
+Maintaining such a system is not perfect for small businesses.
+So, using public clouds best suits them.

 - Obscurity is a Type of Security: If any 3rd parties with malicious intent do not find any info about particular business cloud setups, they won’t know how to attack them.
-Employees must to told not to share any information about company’s cloud platforms with outsiders.
+Employees must to told not to share any information about the company’s cloud platforms with outsiders.
 Companies unnecessarily revealing information outside usually get attacked by hackers.
-Some PR activities are fine, but security secrets and critical information must not be leaked.
+Some PR activities are excellent, but security secrets and critical data must not be leaked.

-- 3rd-Party Cloud Security Is Also Possible: A great alternative for handling cloud security in-house is to get it done from third-party vendors.
-There are many good cloud security services available out there like CASB solutions.
-For many business firms, these CASB solutions have proved ideal as they work on the modus operandi of imposing policies and restrictions to cloud data access without altering the existing cloud infrastructure, so companies can keep on benefitting from cloud usage benefits like flexibility eve after deploying these CASB solutions.
-Cloud Security must surely be left to professionals, as they know their job well and companies would thus get a securer blanket over their work processes, whilst still reaping cloud benefits.
-CASB and cloud services go hand-in-hand to create the much-needed safety cocoon for enterprises.
+- 3rd-Party Cloud Security Is Also Possible: An excellent alternative for handling cloud security in-house is to get it done by third-party CASB vendors.
+There are many excellent cloud security services available out there, like CASB solutions.
+For many business firms, CASB solutions have proved ideal as they work on the modus operandi of imposing policies and restrictions on cloud data access.
+So companies can keep on benefitting from cloud usage benefits like flexibility even after deploying these CASB solutions.
+Cloud Security must surely be left to professionals, as they know their job well and companies would thus get a security blanket over their work processes, while still reaping cloud benefits.
+CASB and cloud services go hand-in-hand to create a much-needed safety cocoon for enterprises.